 When is the cheapest time of year to have trees trimmed?

-Most tree services are small businesses who are busy in the summer and quiet in the winter.
-Although you can see from the above article that the best time of year the prune is winter, most ignore that and do most of their pruning and removal in summer.
+Most tree services are small businesses that are busy in the summer and quiet in the winter.
+Although you can see from the above article that the best time of year to prune is winter, most ignore that and do most of their pruning and removal in summer.

 Because people are out and about in their yards, gardens tend to get a lot more attention.

 Because of the high demand in summer, winter is ideal to get your trees trimmed because you will save yourself 20 – 30% minimum.

 Towards the end of winter, most tree services are fighting tooth and nail to get any work going around, so in most cases, the cost of tree trimming is reduced substantially.

 Make sure you get your price or quote to trim trees in winter, as that’s when the savings are had.